Whatsapp

 Any quoted prices or treatment packages are indicative and may change depending on individual medical findings and surgical needs.
 Non-medical services such as accommodation, airport transfers, or concierge support are provided for convenience and are separate from the medical treatment itself.

-Frequently Asked Questions About Vertebral Body Tethering (VBT)
+FAQs about Vertebral Body Tethering (VBT)

 What is scoliosis, and why does it need treatment?